 - Assigning Official Locations via bulk uploading

 - Allowing users to update their own Location

 1. Optimizing the Location filter hierarchy

-Each Official Location is designated by an Alias.
+Each Official Location is required to be designated by an Alias.
 This should be the common name that people use for that location.
-Something like “London office”, “Palo Alto campus” or “Building 3 floor 2”.
+Something like “London campus”, “Georgia Street Office” or “Building 3”.